jmagman/flutter-wiki/Triage.md

 * [Cupertino P2](https://github.com/flutter/flutter/issues?q=is%3Aopen+is%3Aissue+label%3A"f%3A+cupertino"+label%3A%22P2%22+-label%3A%22a%3A+platform-views%22+)

 ## Core Framework
-(excluding Material Design, Cupertino, and Web-specific issues)
+(excluding Material Design, Cupertino, Desktop, and Web-specific issues)

+If you come across a bug that is unrelated to the framework, remove the `framework` label and leave a comment explaining why.
+That will send it back to triage.

 * [Framework PRs](https://github.com/flutter/flutter/pulls?q=is%3Aopen+is%3Apr+label%3Aframework+-label%3A%22f%3A+material+design%22+-label%3A%22f%3A+cupertino%22+sort%3Aupdated-asc+)
 * [P0 bugs](https://github.com/flutter/flutter/issues?q=is%3Aopen+is%3Aissue+label%3Aframework+-label%3A%22f%3A+material+design%22+-label%3A%22f%3A+cupertino%22+-label%3Aplatform-web+sort%3Aupdated-asc+label%3A%22P0%22)